 I still haven’t bike-packed yet.
 I picked up a Salsa EXP Series Anything Cradle Kit and assessed my camping gear.
 There are a few more pieces of gear I need before I make the leap, but I’m getting close.

-And I’m still not 100% sold on my first fat bike.
-But she has given me some great summer rides so far and, with a promise of some overnight adventures in the near future, at least I am not second-guessing the purchase.
+And I’m still not 100% sold on my first fat bike, but she has given me some great summer rides so far.
+With a promise of some overnight adventures in the near future, at least I am not second-guessing the purchase.

 Update: We polled our readers and asked “What are the 3 most important pieces of equipment you should get (besides a fat bike) when first getting into winter riding?
 See what they said.